AdarshaCoding/dsa-javascript/README.md

 ### Arrays

-1. In JavaScript, Array can contain any type of values and it is index based (0, 1, 2, etc..), example - Number, String, Boolean, Objects, Functions etc...
+1. In JavaScript, array can contain any type of values and it is index based (0, 1, 2, etc..)
+    Example - Number, String, Boolean, Objects, Functions etc...
     ```javascript
     const arr = [
       1,